 Yvette graduated from Ottawa University with a bachelor’s degree in Human Services.
 She also graduated from Walden University with a master’s degree in Forensic Psychology.
 Yvette started working for Hebron House as a Shelter Advocate and then in 2012 she became a case manager.
 One of her main goals is to provide support and resources to help clients remain stably housed.
 As a community case manager, her responsibility is to empower the homeless population by developing tools needed to reduce the effects of ableism and to enhance personal empowerment.
 Those with physical or mental disabilities are affected because they aren’t able to fully participate in their communities and in general due to being a marginalized group.
 Yvette helps to empower this population by finding ways to get clients to participate within their community by giving them a voice and at times being their voice.
-Yvette is in a committed relationship and has 2 children with her significant other.
 Yvette is family oriented, loves to ride her motorcycle, read books, travel, and engage in outdoor activities.

 Kim graduated Waukesha County Technical College with an associate’s degree in Human Services in May of 2014.
-She is currently going to school at Ottawa University to obtain a bachelor’s degree in Human Services.
-Kim was an intern at Hebron House of Hospitality’s Jeremy House Safe Haven and Siena House from August 2013 through May 2014.
-Before coming to the main office, Kim was the House Manager of Siena House.
-Kim spends most of her free time with her family and caring for her two dogs and six chickens!
+She is currently finishing up at Ottawa University to obtain a Bachelor’s Degree in Human Services.
+Kim began her journey at Hebron House of Hospitality’s Jeremy House Safe Haven and Siena House from August 2013 through May 2014 as in intern.
+Throughout her time at Hebron House of Hospitality, Kim has served many roles between Assistant House Manager, Property Manager and Office Manager for both Hebron and Siena House.
+In her free time, Kim peruses the animal shelters to rescue her next companion, spends time with her family and enjoys a good country music concert.

 Board of Directors